tensorflow/tfjs-website/source/tutorials/mnist.md

 * `poolSize`.
 The size of the sliding pooling windows to be applied to the input data.
 Here, we set a `poolSize` of `[2,2]`, which means that the pooling layer will apply 2x2 windows to the input data.

 * `strides`.
 The "step size" of the sliding pooling window—i.e., how many pixels the window will shift each time it moves over the input data.
-Here, we specify `strides` of `[2, 2]`, which means that the filter will slide over the image in steps of 2 pixels in both horizontal and vertical directions.
+Here, we specify strides of `[2, 2]`, which means that the filter will slide over the image in steps of 2 pixels in both horizontal and vertical directions.

-**NOTE:** Since the pooling window is 2x2 and the stride is 2x2, the pooling windows will be completely non-overlapping.
+**NOTE:** Since both `poolSize` and `strides` are 2x2, the pooling windows will be completely non-overlapping.
 This means the pooling layer will cut the size of the activation from the previous layer in half.

 ### Adding the Remaining Layers